SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 minutes.
 > Never been to the system: Several hours.
 > Lost because of a miscalculation or unknown obstacle: 1 day.
-Figure Out the Navigation Diﬃculty Number: All trips have a base diﬃculty of Moderate, with modiﬁers that adjust it for easy trips (such as one core world to another) or much higher for particularly perilous routes.
-Use the accompanying chart to determine the ﬁnal diﬃculty.
+Figure Out the Navigation Difficulty Number: All trips have a base difficulty of Moderate, with modiﬁers that adjust it for easy trips (such as one core world to another) or much higher for particularly perilous routes.
+Use the accompanying chart to determine the ﬁnal difficulty.
-Find the Space Navigation Results: Once the destination, duration, and route have been decided --and the navigation diﬃculty is determined -- the player rolls her character’s navigation skill to see how well she did.
+Find the Space Navigation Results: Once the destination, duration, and route have been decided --and the navigation difficulty is determined -- the player rolls her character’s navigation skill to see how well she did.
-Find the result points (the difference between the diﬃculty and the skill total) and compare them to the accompany chart to decide what happens.
+Find the result points (the difference between the difficulty and the skill total) and compare them to the accompany chart to decide what happens.
 In this case, result points can be positive or negative.